MCilento93/intro-html/README.md

 I'll meet you over there, can't wait to get started!

+## Direct link to the html page
+Final link of the website is here https://mcilento93.github.io/intro-html/

 ## Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MCilento93/intro-html/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.